0

 Food safety is a core value that your friends, family, and valued customers expect from your products.
 One key indicator of validating your pickling process is knowing that your final pH is accurate and consistent, to measure the acidity of your finished product.
 Knowing this with certainty will give you and your customers peace of mind.

-Although foodborne botulism is rare, it is commonly associated with homemade pickled fruit and vegetable products that measure pH above 4.6.
-These elevated pH levels create the perfect environment for the harmful toxins to grow and to potentially expose your end consumer to foodborne botulism.
-The chance of this occurring can be minimized by having your pickled fruit and vegetables products tested.
+Although foodborne botulism is rare, it is commonly associated with homemade pickled products that measure pH above 4.6.
+These elevated pH levels create the perfect environment for harmful toxins to grow such as botulism.
+The chance of this occurring can be minimized by having your pickled fruit and vegetable products tested.

-If you choose to have your product tested, the results will validate your standardized, personal, or family recipe(s) and verify a finished equilibrium pH of 4.6 or below.
-Results will be mailed directly to you and will confirm if your recipe is just right or prompt you to make adjustments to assure the safety of your product for your customers.
+If you choose to have your product tested, the results will validate your standardized recipe(s) and verify a finished equilibrium pH of 4.6 or below.
+Results will be emailed directly to you and will confirm if your recipe is just right or prompt you to make adjustments to assure the safety of your product for your customers.

-We currently offer free pH testing for Cottage Food producers who make the following products.
-Free pH testing for pickled fruit and vegetables made by cottage food producers is now being offered on a first-come, first-served basis:
+We currently offer free pH testing for Cottage Food producers who make the following products:

 What if I want to submit products for pH testing that are not listed above?